-- The speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - The likelihood of execution and settlement: CAW seeks to limit as much as possible the risk of failure to execute or settle an order.
+- Speed of execution: Speed of execution is a key factor in determining the quality of execution and CAW will seek to execute the order as quickly as possible while obtaining the best price. - Likelihood of execution and settlement: CAW seeks to limit as much as possible the risk of failure to execute or settle an order.
 For the majority of orders, the likelihood of execution is not a major factor to be taken into consideration by CAW, due to the low inherent risk of execution or settlement failure.
-However, when CAW considers that the risk of failure of execution or settlement is high, due to the characteristics of the order or instrument, CAW may decide to consider the order as a 'care order', where the execution strategy will seek to balance the likelihood of execution and settlement with the price and speed of execution. - Any other relevant consideration or parameter liable to affect the quality or total cost of execution.
+However, when CAW considers that the risk of failure of execution or settlement is high, due to the characteristics of the order or instrument, CAW may decide to manage the order, where the execution strategy will seek to balance the likelihood of execution and settlement with the price and speed of execution. - Any other relevant consideration or parameter liable to affect the quality or total cost of execution.